-Three animation awards for Jérémy Clapin's I Lost My Body and The Night of the Plastic Bags by Gabriel Heral at the Césars 2020.
+I Lost My Body, The Night of the Plastic Bags Win at Césars 2020

 The Oscar-nominated I Lost My Body by Jérémy Clapin was the big winner at Césars 2020.
 The lyrical 3D film by the French director (production: Xilam Animation) won over the The Swallows of Kabul and The Famous Invasion of Sicily.